Statistical rigor built in

 Walk-Forward Validation

 Within the training period, we run a 5-window rolling train/test protocol.
-Each window trains on a portion of the data and tests on the immediately following out-of-sample segment.
+Each window trains on a portion of the data and tests on the immediately following out-of-sample segment, so the optimizer has to keep working as the market changes underneath it.

 • Strategies that fail walk-forward are eliminated automatically before reaching the validation phase.